stencila/stencila/src/themes/bootstrap/README.md

 # Bootstrap

 A theme that pulls itself up using Twitter's [Bootstrap](https://getbootstrap.com/) toolkit.

-Designed as an illustration of a theme built using existing CSS.
+Designed as an illustration of a theme built entirely using an existing CSS stylesheet.
+Being an illustrative theme, it:

+- includes gratuitous use of Bootstrap components
+- does not use an styles or mixins from the `shared` folder.

-Being an illustrative theme, it feature gratuitous use of Bootstrap components.
-See [`styles.css`](styles.css) and [`index.ts`](index.ts) for comments.
+For real theme, you probably don't want to do either of these things.
+See [`styles.css`](styles.css) and [`index.ts`](index.ts) for further comments.